F5Networks/f5-google-gdm-templates-v2/examples/autoscale/payg/README.md

 - In this solution, the BIG-IP VE has the [LTM](https://f5.com/products/big-ip/local-traffic-manager-ltm) and [ASM](https://f5.com/products/big-ip/application-security-manager-asm) modules enabled to provide advanced traffic management and web application security functionality.

 - You are required to specify which Availability Zones you are deploying the application in.
 See [Google Cloud Availability Zones](https://cloud.google.com/compute/docs/regions-zones) for a list of regions and their corresponding availability zones.

+- When deploying the existing stack solution, you can provide network and subnet resource names in either simple format (`myNetworkName`) or as a self link (`projects/myVpcProjectName/global/networks/myNetworkName`), which can be used to deploy instances into a shared VPC. ***IMPORTANT***: When using self links, you **MUST** 1. have access to the specified VPCs, and 2. provide all network and subnet names in self link format.
+Failure to do so will result in an error.
+See the [Existing Network Parameters](#existing-network-parameters) for examples.

 - This deployment can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 You can disable this functionality for this deployment by supplying **false** for the value of the **allowUsageAnalytics** input parameter.
 To disable the BIG-IP system from also sending information, you can disable it system-wide by setting the **autoPhonehome** system class property value to false in the F5 Declarative Onboarding declaration.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5) and [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more BIG-IP customization details.